uQr/cordova-docs/tutorial-team-build/README.md

 1.  **Building with Multiple Versions of the Cordova CLI.** While in an ideal world everyone would use the edge version of the Cordova CLI and associated platforms, the reality is that for a given build server you will want to use multiple versions of the Cordova CLI.
 This means that the common practice of installing Cordova [globally](http://go.microsoft.com/fwlink/?LinkID=533780) will not work.

-2.  **Adding Cordova Platforms.** As of Cordova 4.2.0, the “cordova platform add” CLI command still needs to be explicitly fired unless you opted to check in the contents of the “platforms” folder which is not recommended.
+2.  **Adding Cordova Platforms.** As of Cordova 4.2.0, the "cordova platform add" CLI command still needs to be explicitly fired unless you opted to check in the contents of the "platforms" folder which is not recommended.

-3.  **Generating an iOS App Store Package.** By default, the iOS build in Cordova generates an app rather than an “.ipa” for device deployment.
+3.  **Generating an iOS App Store Package.** By default, the iOS build in Cordova generates an app rather than an ".ipa" for device deployment.
 An ipa can be generated from the command line quite easily but build servers like Jenkins require an extra step.

 4.  **Visual Studio Specific Features**
-	1.  **Supporting res/native.** The “res/native” folder in Visual Studio projects provides a useful way to update native project build artifacts without having to check in the platforms folder.
+	1.  **Supporting res/native.** The "res/native" folder in Visual Studio projects provides a useful way to update native project build artifacts without having to check in the platforms folder.
 It is not currently a base Cordova CLI feature.
 	2.  **Supporting Visual Studio specific Windows packaging settings.** Currently the Cordova CLI does not have a standard locaiton for storing platform specific packaging information.
 While this is something activley being pursued by the community, Visual Studio uses a set of non-standard config.xml elements to store manditory fields for store submission.
 	3.  **Supporting the Task Runner Explorer.** Visual Studio now has a convenient Task Runner Explorer that allows you to attach Gulp and Grunt tasks to build events.